Players' League: Background

-Professional baseball had existed in America since at least 1871, when the National Association of Professional Base Ball Players (NA) formed; two years earlier the Cincinnati Red Stockings of the NA paid salaries to ten of their players.
+Professional baseball had existed in America since at least 1871, when the National Association of Professional Base Ball Players (NA) formed; two years earlier the Cincinnati Red Stockings paid salaries to ten of their players.
 In 1876, the National League (NL) was formed, absorbing six of the best teams from the NA, which then folded.
 In September 1879, in a secret meeting, the NL established a reserve clause by which teams could "reserve" five players per year that could not sign or negotiate with other teams without permission from the owner of the team on which the reserved player was signed.
-This was an effort to limit player's salaries to reduce club losses.
+This was an effort to limit players' salaries to reduce club losses.